 - Established the “Natural Succession Discovery Park” using a former tailings disposal area for studies on natural succession and serves as an outdoor education classroom for local school students to learn about successional processes/trajectories in nature.

-- Constructed Butterfly Sanctuary, to allow students and community learning about the diversity and life-cycle of lepidopterans at the Sanctuary and learn how butterflies and other pollinators play a key role in the propagation of economically important crops.
+- Constructed a butterfly sanctuary, to allow students and community learning about the diversity and life-cycle of lepidopterans at the sanctuary and to learn how butterflies and other pollinators play a key role in the propagation of economically important crops.
 This facility also plays a role in conservation to breed protected butterflies (e.g. Priam’s birdwing butterflies), and several others.
 Since 2016 to 2017 as much as 1780 butterflies of 10 species were produced and released from the facility.

 - Established an orchidarum in the shape of the island of Papua New Guinea including a trail where native orchids from throughout the island are grown.

 Some awards and recognitions were obtained by PTFI for its biodiversity programs, including the following:

 - Certified as Habitat at Work by Wildlife Habitat Council (WHC), USA since 2011.